 The On-site Wastewater program develops policy and regulations and provides technical assistance to county/district environmentalists in designing and inspecting Individual On-site Wastewater Disposal Systems (IOWDS), recreational vehicle campgrounds/lodging parks, septage pumpers/haulers and individual water supplies.

-From the County office, Environmentalists offer Soil and Site Evaluations that provide property owners with a Permit/Recommendation suitable for installation, collect water samples from private water wells and investigates environmental (wastewater) complaints.
+From the County office, Environmentalists offer Soil and Site Evaluations that provide property owners with a Permit/Recommendation (required to obtain a water meter) and suitable for installation.
+Also, collect water samples from private water wells and investigates environmental (wastewater) complaints.

 From the Central office, Engineers and Program Specialists offer technical assistance and training.
-Staff engineers review and approve Certified Professional Evaluator's designed On-site Wastewater Disposal Systems, Commercial Developments (Subdivisions, Manufactured, Multi-family, RV Campgrounds/Lodging Parks), Commercial Establishments (Restaurant, Child care Facility/School.
-Church, Shopping Center, Office, etc.), review manufactured designs of wastewater components, etc. Program specialists conduct quarterly courses for those interested in becoming a Certified Installer, Certified Pumper, or Certified Professional Evaluator, inspect manufacturer's products, certify Environmentalists, perform Quality Assurance, etc.
+Staff engineers review and authorize Certified Professional Evaluator's designed On-site Wastewater Disposal Systems, Commercial Developments (Subdivisions, Manufactured, Multi-family, RV Campgrounds/Lodging Parks), Commercial Establishments (Restaurant, Child care Facility/School.
+Church, Shopping Center, Office, etc.), review and approve manufactured designs of wastewater components, etc. Program specialists conduct certification courses for those interested in becoming a Certified Installer, Certified Pumper, or Certified Professional Evaluator, inspect manufacturer's products, certify Environmentalists, perform Quality Assurance, teach CEU courses, etc.

 The Wastewater Advisory Board was created under MS Code of 1972, Section 24, § 41-67-101 in April 2011, for the purpose of advising the Mississippi State Department of Health regarding Individual On-site Wastewater Disposal Systems.
 As of July 1, 2013, this board will be referenced as the Wastewater Advisory Council under § 41-67-41.